Naming Conventions

 Foreign Key Constraint

-Table abbreviation followed by referenced table abbreviation followed by a _fk
+Table abbreviation followed by referenced table abbreviation followed by a _fk and an optional number suffix.

 Examples: